Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     List_Accounts(NULL);
     ```

     Secrecy is only linked with the visibility on the account settings screen.
-The account is still visible and can be accessed using a query or a `foreach` method.
+The account is still visible and can be accessed using a query or a `foreach` method:

     ```csharp
     /// List_Account() console output